Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-sapien/readme.md

 * <kbd>Shift + Control + Right Click</kbd>: As above, but also deleted the cell itself.

 # Radiosity
 Both Tool and Sapien can be used to generate [lightmaps][].
+Using H1A Tool is suggested for all but the simplest lightmaps or debugging as it doesn't require as many resources or for the window to be in-focus.
 To use Sapien, enter the following console commands:

 ```console-h1a
 ;0 for low quality, 1 for high, or a value like 0.8